 The two largest legitimate uses of Ethereum are stablecoin transfers.
 The third-largest category is crime.
 That's the network your ETH investment is supposed to capture value from.

-And here's the structural problem: even the legitimate stablecoin transactions on L2s don't burn meaningful amounts of ETH.
+The structural rot goes deeper: even the legitimate stablecoin transactions on L2s don't burn meaningful amounts of ETH.
 The value flows through Ethereum's rails without stopping.
 It's like being the owner of the world's busiest highway — where half the traffic is dollar trucks that don't pay tolls, and the other half is getaway cars.

 21Shares put it precisely in their 2026 outlook: "ETH is increasingly a leveraged claim on Ethereum's ability to convert liquidity dominance and institutional relevance into sustainable cash flows.
 Without visible progress in value capture, Ethereum may anchor the onchain financial system while offering limited upside for the asset itself."